26 March 2019

 That is the message from medical experts supporting Bowel Cancer Awareness Month, which runs throughout April.

-It is the UK’s second biggest cancer killer - claiming a life every 30 minutes, yet bowel cancer that's spotted early can be successfully treated in over 90% of cases.
+It is the UK’s second biggest cancer killer - claiming a life every 30 minutes yet bowel cancer spotted early can be successfully treated in over 90% of cases.

-Consultant Laparoscopic General and Colorectal Surgeon Mr Matthew Hanson is calling on people to recognise the symptoms so they are able to act quickly if they spot anything out of the ordinary, and stresses that early treatment could mean the difference between life and death.
+Consultant Colorectal Surgeon Mr Austin Acheson is calling on people to recognise the symptoms so they are able to act quickly if they spot anything out of the ordinary and stresses that early treatment could mean the difference between life and death.

-Mr Hanson, who has regular clinics at Spire London East Hospital, added that people between the ages of 60 to 74 are sent screening kits to their homes to test for blood in their stool, but also noted that people outside this age range should also be aware of what is normal so they can then recognise any changes.
+Mr Austin Acheson, who has regular clinics at Spire Nottingham Hospital, added that people under the age of 60 – when they are sent screening kits to their homes - should be aware of what is normal so they can then recognise any changes.

-“There are increasing incidents in patients below the national screening age and there are plans to lower the age of screening introduction to 50, so it pays for everyone to be on the lookout for any of the tell-tale signs,” he explained.
+“There is an increasing incidence in patients below the national screening age so it pays for everyone to be on the lookout for any of the tell-tale signs,” he explained.

 Figures provided by Cancer Research show that over 93% of people diagnosed with bowel cancer at an early stage survive for at least five years compared with less than 7% of those diagnosed at a late stage.